WEF unveils dual physical and virtual Davos summit in 2021

 The World Economic Forum (WEF) annual conference in Davos will take place in January with fewer physical participants – but with a new “virtual” connection to more than 400 cities around the world.

 The introduction of a “powerful virtual hub network” at the 51st edition of WEF’s flagship event will allow a younger generation of “global shapers” to dial into the conference digitally.
-The platform will also be open to the public, WEF announced on Wednesdayexternal link.
+The platform will also be open to the public, WEF announced on Wednesday.

 The number of physical attendees will halve from around 3,000 to a maximum of 1,500 next year.
 Zwinggi said it remained to be seen if this would prove to be a blueprint for later editions of the conference that brings together world leaders in the worlds of politics, business, finance, civil society, science, arts and religion.